-Allegations about staff, agency staff or volunteers should be reported to the Headteacher immediately.
+Allegations about staff, agency staff, contractors, visitors, or volunteers should be reported to the Headteacher immediately.

-The Headteacher will liaise with the Designated Officer of the Local Authority as set out below and inform the Cognita Director of Education.
+The Headteacher will liaise with the Designated Officer of the Local Authority as set out below and inform the Pod General Manager, the HoHR, and the RSL.

-The adult to whom the concern or allegation relates should not be informed.
+The adult to whom the concern or allegation relates must not be informed at this early stage.

-If the allegation is about the Headteacher, it must be referred to the Cognita Director of Education (DE) immediately, without informing the Headteacher.

-The DE will liaise with the Designated Officer of the Local Authority as set out below and inform the Cognita Group Director of Education.
+If the allegation is about the Headteacher, it must be referred to the Pod General manager, the HoHR and the RSL immediately, without informing the Headteacher.
+They will then liaise with the Designated Officer of the Local Authority as set out below.